-The Town shall file all approved subdivision and lot line adjustments at the Merrimack County Registry of Deeds.
+The Town shall file all approved subdivision and lot line adjustments, including the approval letter with any conditions, at the Merrimack County Registry of Deeds.
 Per RSA 676:4, I (g), the cost of the said filing is considered an administrative cost and shall be borne by the applicant.
-The filing fee shall be determined at the Registry at the time of filing.
+The filing fee shall be set by the Planning Board.